Atsuta Shrine: Architecture

 The shrine's buildings were maintained by donations from a number of benefactors, including well-known Sengoku period figures like Oda Nobunaga, Toyotomi Hideyoshi and the Tokugawas.
 For example, the Nobunaga-Bei, a 7.4 m high roofed mud wall, was donated to the shrine in 1560 by Nobunaga as a token of gratitude for his victory at the Battle of Okehazama.
+A wooden gate called Kaijō-mon (海上門 lit.
+"Sea Gate") was made along with the mud wall.
+This gate was a National Treasure and was lost during the Pacific war bombings on 17 May 1945.
+The west gate was a larger wooden structure called Chinkō-mon (鎮皇門) that was used for imperial processions.
+It was dedicated by Kato Kiyomasa.
+This gate was also registered as a national treasure, it was lost 29 July 1945 in another air raid. and replaced with a simple wooden torii.
+The east gate Shunkō-mon (春敲門) was dedicated to Yang Guifei, who according to legend found refuge here.
+A water spring is also connected to her legend.

 In 1893, it was remodeled using the Shinmeizukuri architectural style, the same style used in the building of Ise Shrine.
 Before a celebration in 1935, the shrine's buildings as well as other facilities were completely rearranged and improved in order to better reflect the history and cultural significance of the shrine.

-During the bombings of World War II, however, many of Atsuta Shrine's buildings were destroyed by fire.
+During the aerial raids of the Pacific War, however, many of Atsuta Shrine's buildings were destroyed by fire.
 The shrine's main buildings, such as the honden, were reconstructed and completed in 1955.
 Following the completion of these buildings, construction of other buildings continued on the shrine grounds.
 In 1966 the Treasure Hall was completed in order to house the shrine's collection of objects, manuscripts and documents.

+An augmented reality program has been developed to see structures that have been lost over time.